dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 ### Run fixtures.

-Lets run the fixtures! `php bin/console doctrine:fixtures:load`
+Let's run the fixtures! `php bin/console doctrine:fixtures:load`

 Now we have our entities, database, database tables, and some dummy data in the tables.